Deities

 Dwelling: Infernal Chasm (Afterplane)

 His most potent weapon, the Burning Blade, could sever connections between souls and bodies, enforcing permanent separation for those deemed truly irredeemable.
-The recent cosmic crisis escalated when Bahumura stole this weapon, critically wounding Vol'nash in the process, before the Dark Lord was ultimately defeated through the combined efforts of Krauser Killener, Scrios the Reaper, and other divine allies.
+The recent cosmic crisis escalated when Bahumura stole this weapon, critically wounding Vol'nash in the process, before the Dark One was ultimately defeated through the combined efforts of Krauser Killener, Scrios the Reaper, and other divine allies.

+Since his recovery, Vol'nash has strengthened the boundaries of the Infernal Chasm, working closely with the Death Guard to prevent further escapes by dangerous entities.
 The Reformed Demons of the Death Guard revere Vol'nash as their patron deity, seeing in his balanced application of destructive power a model for their own redemption journey.

 The Builders